bhagyashri49641/T20_Cricket_data_analysis_using_Python_and_PowerBI/README.md

 # T20 Cricket Data- Power-BI Dashboard
-Follow the link below to view the interactive power BI dashboard
-### Dashboard Link:

 ## Problem Statement
 - Finding the world's best 11 cricket players who fulfill the specified criteria to make an all-balanced team.
 - Team must score at least 180 runs on an average based on T20 Cricket World Cup Data
 ## Parameter Estimation